BartMassey/codepage-strings/README.md

 `iconv` are dealt with here, but I haven't checked carefully.

-Multibyte code pages are not (for now) currently supported — in particular code page 1200 (UTF-16LE) and code page 1201 (UTF-16BE), but also various Asian languages.
+Other than UTF-16LE and UTF-16BE, multibyte Windows code pages are not (for now) currently supported — in particular various Asian languages.
 Code page 65001 (UTF-8) is supported as an identity transformation.
-EBCDIC code pages are not supported and are low priority, because seriously?
+UTF-32LE and UTF32-BE are not supported.
+EBCDIC code pages and UTF-7 are not supported and are low priority, because seriously?

 No particular effort has been put into performance.
 The interface allows `std::borrow::Cow` to some extent, but this